 Reaching Lives Behind Bars

-This project seeks to provide hope for people in custody at police station cells (known as counter-back) in the Greater Accra municipalities.
-Between March and September this year, our outreaches have affected 3847 inmates and station officers across 26 police stations,namely Korle-Bu, Mamprobi, James Town, Chorkor, Agbogblioshie, Kaneshie, Odorkor, Dansoman and Tesano, to mention a few.
-We shared the word of God wiht the inmates and also gave them free books from Evangelist Dag Heward-Mills.
+Between March and September in 2016, our outreaches have affected 3847 inmates and station officers across 26 police stations,namely Korle-Bu, Mamprobi, James Town, Chorkor, Agbogblioshie, Kaneshie, Odorkor, Dansoman and Tesano, to mention a few.
+We shared the word of God with the inmates and also gave them free books from Evangelist Dag Heward-Mills.
 Each person also received hot packed lunch with cold drinks.

 Some of them testified of how the visits have affected them both physically and spiritually.
 It has inspired hope and reassurance to those who had a feeling of abandonment and despair due to neglect by family members.
 We have had tremendous support from volunteers who are also church members.
 See more...

 The 25th of December 2014 brought us many blessings as we visited 25 police cells scattered across Accra.
 We gave the inmates a pack of food each, a drink and a book from Bishop Dag Heward-Mills.
 We shared the gospel with them and some were saved.
 There were smiles on many faces as they experienced the love of God on Christmas Day.

 The Help the Helpless Charity, under Evangelist Dag Heward-Mills, had a medical outreach to the Nsawam Prison on Friday the 11th, and Saturday the 12th of December, 2015.
 The team of 30 people, headed by Dr Naabea Enin, comprised of doctors, nurses, medical students and administrators.

 Over 2,800 inmates were seen, including females, inmates from the condemned cells, and a few officers.
 Free drugs were given for conditions like malaria, respiratory tract infections, skin conditions, hypertension, amongst others.